Websoft9/aws/docs/server-snapshot-image.md

 For AWS, to create Snapshots based on the volume.

-1. Log in the AWS console and open EC2 Dashboard.
+1. Login to the AWS console and open EC2 Dashboard.

-2. Open ELASTIC BLOCK STORE->Volumes and choose volume to create Snapshot.
+2. Open 【ELASTIC BLOCK STORE】>【Volumes】 and choose volume to create Snapshot.
    ![img](https://libs.websoft9.com/Websoft9/DocsPicture/en/aws/aws-createsnapshot-websoft9.png)

 3. Name the snapshot before creating.